quantixed/CellMigration/README.md

 * H - 7 - pixel value

 ### Colour palettes
-Colours are taken from Paul Tol SRON stylesheet
+Colours are taken from Paul Tol SRON stylesheet.
+Maximum of 12 conditions are handled.